-Kashiwa leaves are inedible oak leaves used to wrap kashiwa mochi, a special treat eaten on Children’s Day.
+Kashiwa leaves are inedible oak leaves to wrap kashiwa mochi, a mochi sweet rice cake stuffed with red beans, eaten on Children’s Day.

-Kashiwa (oak) leaves are used to make Kashiwa Mochi.
-It’s a tender, chewy mochi dessert stuffed with anko and wrapped in a kashiwa (oak) leaf.
-It’s eaten on May 5th, which is Children’s Day (こどもの日), also known as Tango no sekku (端午の節句).
-It’s a national holiday dedicated to praying for the health and happiness of boys, similar to Hina Matsuri (雛祭り) on March 3rd.
+Kashiwa leaves are used as a wrapper for kashiwa mochi, a Wagashi eaten on May 5th, Children’s Day (こどもの日 Kodomo no Hi).
+Children’s Day, also known as Tango no sekku (端午の節句) is a national holiday dedicated to praying for the health and happiness of boys, similar to Girls’ Day or Hina Matsuri (雛祭り) on March 3rd.

-You may wonder why mochi is wrapped in an oak leaf.
+There is a symbolic meaning behind the leaves.
 Since oak trees don’t shed old leaves until new leaves grow, the Japanese consider oak trees as a symbol of the prosperity of one’s descendants.
-These oak leaves are not edible; however, as they are wrapped around mochi, the pleasant earthy fragrance transfers to the mochi.
+There are some Japanese families that use oak leaves as their family crest.

 Recipes Using Kashiwa Leaves